andreahergert/class_portfolio/README.md

-# portfolio
+# Portfolio

 ## Description
-This is a portfolio of Andrea Hergert's work.
+This is going to be a portfolio of Andrea Hergert's work.
+No apps to show yet, but this page and readme will be updated with apps as I build them in my coding bootcamp.

 ## Installation
 Use a web browser to access the site https://andreahergert.github.io/portfolio/